mikeoertli/podcast-rss/README.md

 The filter_string is an optoinal entry (can be blank after the "=" or you can omit the filter_string entry in config.txt entirely) that supports filtering which files are included.
-It is a crude way to support creating a podcast feed for only certain audio files, for example, use "Harry Potter" and you will get any audio file which has "Harry Potter" (case-insensitive) in the file name (not metadata).
+It is a crude way to support creating a podcast feed for only certain audio files, for example, use "Super Adventure Series" and you will get any audio file which has "Super Adventure Series" (case-insensitive) in the file name (not metadata).
 Note that the value *can* include spaces.

 Once config.txt is setup, just run:
 >./create_podcast_feed.rb